-Parental-mite population
+Parental-mite Population

-The parental of A. deleoni mites used in this study were taken from a wild type population from Gambung Village, West Java, Indonesia at the coordinate of 107°29'32'' - 107°31'11'' East Longitude and 07°07'18'' - 07°09'11'' South Latitude, with the altitude of 1.350 m above sea level.
+The parental of A. deleoni mites used in this study were taken from a wild type population from Gambung Village, West Java, Indonesia at the coordinate of $107^{\circ}29'32'' - 107^{\circ}31'11''$ East Longitude and

+$07^{\circ}07'18'' - 07^{\circ}09'11''$ South Latitude, with the altitude of 1.350 m above sea level.
 This area is an isolated tea plantation where no pesticides were used.
 These mites were tested for its resistance level by selecting the most vulnerable population indicated by the narrowest range of fiducial limit (FL).
-The selected mites were designated as the parent population with the resistance ratio (RR) equals to 1.
+The selected mites were designated as the parent population with the resistance ratio equals to one.

-Resistance selection
+Resistance Selection

 The resistance selections were performed in the Entomology and Parasitology Laboratory of Faculty of Biology, Universitas Jenderal Soedirman, Indonesia.
-The wild-type predatory mites, $A.\ deleoni$ were exposed to a gradient of concentrations of pesticides to obtain LCso as the basis of selection.
-The concentrations of 0, 285, 570, 855 and 1140 ppm of propargite acaricide were applied to the wild-type samples, Filial 1 = F1/Generation 1 until F5/Generation 5 of predatory mites $A.\ deleoni$.
-Exposures to CuO fungicide of 0, 10, 100, 1000 and 10000 ppm were performed on the parent samples, F1 to F4, while the concentrations of samples F5 to F12 were increased to 200000 ppm.
-The resistance selection of $A.\ deleoni$ against neem seed extracts, with concentrations of 0, 25, 50, 75 and 100 %, were applied on the Parent to F8.
-Ten $A.\ deleoni$ mites were exposed to each concentration of pesticides with 6 replicates.
+The wild-type predatory mites, A. deleoni were exposed to a gradient of concentrations of pesticides to obtain LC50 as the basis of selection.
+The concentrations of 0 ppm, 285 ppm, 570 ppm, 855 and 1140 ppm of propargite acaricide were applied to the wild-type samples, Filial 1 = F1/Generation 1 until F5/Generation 5 of predatory mites A. deleoni.
+Exposures to copper oxide fungicide of 0, 10, 100, 1.000 and 10.000 ppm were performed on the parent samples, F1 to F4, while the concentrations of samples F5 to F12 were increased to 200.000 ppm.
+The resistance selection of A. deleoni against neem seed extracts, with concentrations of 0%, 25%, 50%, 75% and 100%, were applied on the Parent to F8.
+Ten A. deleoni mites were exposed to each concentration of pesticides with 6 (six) replicates.

-Preference and predatory-capacity test
+Preference and Predation-capacity Test

-The resistant generations of predatory mites A. deleoni, resulting from the experiments, were then tested for possible changes in their feeding behavior.
+The resistant generations of predatory mites A. deleoni, resulted from the experiment were then tested for possible changes in their feeding behavior.
 The tests included free-choice feeding preference on several alternative prey.
-The resistant predatory mites were fed on tea pollens, red bean pollens, and T. urticae and Tyrophagus sp.
-For preference tests, with 6 replicates.
-The predatory capacity tests of the resistant A. deleoni included feeding treatments on the eggs, larvae, nymphs and adults of T. urticae.
-Every treatment was repeated 6 times.
+The resistant predatory mites were fed on tea pollens, red bean pollens, and T. urticae and Tyrophagus sp. for preference tests, with 6 replicates.
+The predation capacity tests of the resistant A. deleoni included feeding treatments on the eggs, larvae, nymphs and adults of T. urticae.
+Every treatment was repeated 6 (six) times.

-Data analysis
+Data Analysis

 The data of resistance levels to pesticides were analyzed using a computer application Probit and Logit (POLO).
-This application was employed to analyze the lethal concentrations 50 (LC50) with 95 % FL, the RR, the slope and the standard errors (SE) and χ^2 at 0.05 error level.
-The resistant generations of predatory mites A. deleoni, resulted from the experiment were indicated by a non-overlapping range of a FL.
+This application was employed to analyze the lethal concentrations 50 (LC50) with 95% Fiducial Limit (FL), the resistance ratio (RR), the slope and the standard errors (SE) and $\chi^2$ at 0.05 error level.
+The resistant generations of predatory mites A. deleoni, resulted from the experiment were indicated by a nonoverlapping range of a Fiducial Limit.

-The data of feeding preferences and the predatory capacity of the resistant generations of predatory mites A. deleoni were conducted using a Completely Randomized Design and analyzed statistically using Analysis of Variance, with error level of 0.05 and 0.01 and followed by Least Significant Difference tests with the same error level.
+The data of feeding preferences and the predation capacity of the resistant generations of predatory mites A. deleoni were conducted using a Completely Randomized Design and analyzed statistically using Analysis of Variance, with error level of 0.05 and 0.01 and followed by Least Significant Difference tests with the same error level.